Mohamed1628/ESP32-WiFi-Packets/README.md

 # ESP32 WiFi Packets
 This program can be used to see TCP, UDP, ICMP, and other incoming packets to an ESP32 board that is connected to a WiFi network.
 A different color LED is also turned on when different protocol packets are received (red for ICMP, green for TCP, Blue for UDP, and yellow for others).
+It also outputs the source IP address of each packet.
+This program uses Visual Studio Code and two extensions: ESP-IDF (Espressif IoT Development Framework) and PlatformIO.

 <p align="center">
   <img width="200" height="300" src="https://github.com/Mohamed1628/ESP32-WiFi-Packets/assets/98979579/f452d41c-49d1-4ce3-bad5-0468cd0d631a"><br>